Makati: Barangays

-Makati is divided into 33 barangays (the smallest local government units) which handles governance in a much smaller area.
-These barangays are grouped into two congressional districts where each district is represented by a congressman in the country's House of Representatives.
+Makati is politically subdivided into 23 barangays.
+These barangays are group into two congressional districts, with each district being represented by a congressman in the House of Representatives.
 The 1st Congressional District is composed of the barangays straddling EDSA, the barangays to the north and west of them, while excluding Guadalupe Viejo, while the 2nd Congressional District is to the south and east of the 1st District, including the aforementioned barangay.
-The districts elect the sixteen members of the city council, eight from each of the two congressional districts, that are coextensive with the congressional districts.
+The districts elect the sixteen members of the city council, eight from each of the two councilor districts that are coextensive with the congressional districts.